 Instructions

-Combine oat milk, vanilla extract, eggs, and melted butter in a mixing bowl.
-Note: if you use cold ingredients, your butter might harden and make the mixture clumpy.
-This won't hurt the batter and will incorporate while mixing (in this scenario, you might see small pockets of butter pop up while cooking).
+Combine the oat milk, vanilla, eggs, and melted butter in a mixing bowl.
+If you use cold ingredients, the butter may harden and look clumpy — this won't hurt the batter and will incorporate while mixing.

-Combine dry ingredients with the wet ingredients and mix until everything is combined and smooth.
+Add the dry ingredients to the wet and mix until combined and smooth.
+The batter will be bubbly and a bit runny.

-Heat a pan or griddle on medium to medium-low heat.
-Add butter or oil to the pan to ensure the pancakes don't stick.
+Heat a pan or griddle over medium to medium-low.
+Add butter or oil so the pancakes don't stick.

-Using a ¼ cup measuring cup, scoop the batter onto the prepared pan or griddle.
-Flip after 20-30 seconds or when you begin to see bubbles forming throughout the uncooked side of the pancake.
-It will only need 10-20 seconds on the other side.
+Using a ¼ cup measure, scoop the batter onto the pan.
+Flip after 20–30 seconds, when bubbles form across the uncooked side, and cook 10–20 seconds more.

 Plate with butter and maple syrup.
 Enjoy!